nuochenpku/MathOctopus/README.md

 # Overview

-This repository contains resources for accessing the official benchmarks, codes and checkpoints of the paper: "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations]".
+This repository contains resources for accessing the official benchmarks, codes, and checkpoints of the paper: "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations]".

 This work pioneers exploring and building powerful  Multilingual Math Reasoning (xMR) LLMs.
 To accomplish this, we make the following works:

 - **MGSM8KInstruct**,  the first multilingual math reasoning instruction dataset,  encompassing ten distinct languages, thus addressing the issue of training data scarcity in xMR tasks.
 - **MSVAMP**, an out-of-domain xMR test dataset, to conduct a more exhaustive and comprehensive evaluation of the model’s multilingual mathematical capabilities.
 - **MathOctopus**, our effective Multilingual Math Reasoning  LLMs,  training with  different strategies, which notably outperform conventional open-source LLMs and exhibit superiority over ChatGPT in few-shot scenarios.